xmtp/xmtp-web/packages/react-sdk/README.md

 ### Create React App

-Requires the Buffer polyfill, see below.
+Requires the Buffer polyfill.
+See below.

-If you're seeing a lot of warnings related to source maps, check out [this issue](https://github.com/facebook/create-react-app/discussions/11767) to learn more.
+If you see a lot of warnings related to source maps, see [this issue](https://github.com/facebook/create-react-app/discussions/11767) to learn more.

 ### Vite

-Requires the Buffer polyfill, see below.
+Requires the Buffer polyfill.
+See below.

 ### Buffer polyfill